jeffThompson/ChanceAndRandomness-OLD/Week02-ChanceOperations2.md

 <hr>

 ## HOMEWORK
-Over the next two weeks (since we'll be meeting in NYC next week), please create your own score and then carry it out in any medium.
+Over the next week, please create your own score and then carry it out in any medium.
 Feel free to work with others in realizing your score, either directing their work or collaborating to make the piece.
 The score will in of itself be a piece, so be specific about your notation.
-Both the score and the resulting artwork should show two weeks' effort, but feel free to be bold and experimental!
+Both the score and the resulting artwork should show one weeks' effort, but feel free to be bold and experimental!

+Please also bring supplies and tools you might want to use to make drawings next week.